tzero86/alien-dark-theme/README.md

 <img src="https://user-images.githubusercontent.com/3419877/227555604-541e2602-8124-4e18-b130-58f37b882c30.png" alt="Your image title" width="250"/>

 Welcome to Alien Dark 👽 - the VSCode dark theme that's out of this world! 🚀

-Alien Dark is a dark theme for Visual Studio Code that's designed to be alien-friendly, with a sleek and modern look that's easy on the eyes.
-This theme is perfect for developers who want a unique, visually-stunning coding experience.
+Alien Dark is a professionally crafted dark theme for Visual Studio Code designed to be alien-friendly, with a sleek and modern look that's easy on the eyes.
+This theme delivers a unique, visually-stunning coding experience with optimized performance and comprehensive language support.

-The initial version has been released, and I'm currently working on adding more features and improving the theme.

-NOTE: This theme is a work in progress, and I'm always looking for ways to improve it.
+**Version 1.0.0 Stable Release** - After extensive development and refactoring, Alien Dark has reached production-ready status with major architectural improvements, centralized color management, and enhanced VSCode compliance.

-I hope you like it! leave a comment or review, any feedback is welcome!
+I hope you like it!
+Leave a comment or review, any feedback is welcome!

-by @tzero86
+by @tzero86 www.tzero86.xyz

 ## Screenshots